 There will be Fellows who are still working clinically but in a scope that is outside urgent care.
 These Fellows may want to maintain standing with RNZCUC, retain access to College resources and continue to use their post-nominal letters.
-Examples of these situations might be a Fellow who pursues another training programme, such as Sexual Health or Public health.
+An example would be those on another training programme.
 During this period of alternative training, acquiring the necessary hours for UC recertification might be difficult.
 However, after completing that programme, they may choose to re-commence urgent care practice.

 These Fellows may apply for the alternate clinical recertification pathway.
 The MCNZ will be advised that you are working exclusively outside the clinical scope of urgent care.

 The DPD will work with you to specify your particular requirements, which are likely to be:

 - SAC should be with an urgent care Fellow

 - PDP requirement remains but may be focused on non UC items

 - One clinical audit per year remains.
 Depending on circumstances, it is no longer the mix of CNA/MSFS/option as per the main programme.

 - The urgent care essential knowledge quiz must be completed annually

 - No resuscitation course requirement unless you intend to complete some hours working in urgent care

 - No urgent care clinical hours requirement